stephen-shopopop/edon/posts/album.md

 ## Edon - hell and heaven

-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+It was popularised in the 2022s, Edon a new group inspire by Lorem Ipsum.

 <img src="https://img.freepik.com/vecteurs-libre/astronaute-mignon-sautant-mains-metal-cartoon-vector-icon-illustration-concept-icone-technologie-scientifique-isole-vecteur-premium-style-dessin-anime-plat_138676-4189.jpg"/>